 Nonallergic drug reactions

-Sometimes a reaction to a drug can produce signs and symptoms virtually the same as those of a drug allergy, but a drug reaction isn't triggered by immune system activity.
+Sometimes a reaction to a drug can produce symptoms virtually the same as those of a drug allergy.
+However, a drug reaction isn't triggered by immune system activity.
 This condition is called a nonallergic hypersensitivity reaction or pseudoallergic drug reaction.

 Drugs that are more commonly associated with this condition include: